lrusso/LRussoWeb/README.md

 ### MP4 Video Player with Subtitles

 A custom-built MP4 video player is integrated into the project.
 This player goes beyond basic video playback by offering full support for embedded or external subtitles (in SRT format).
 It provides a clean, user-friendly interface with standard playback controls, making it ideal for presenting video content with accessibility in mind.

+### Webcam Recorder

+Provides a webcam recorder capable of capturing high-quality video and audio directly from a user's device.
+Built with cross-platform compatibility in mind, it supports recording in both 720p and 1080p resolutions, allowing users to select their preferred quality.
+It's a versatile tool for various applications, from simple video messages to more professional content creation, all within the browser.

 ### Cross-Platform Spider Solitaire Game